Memorial Day decorations may be placed on graves starting May 23, 2022 and must be removed by June 7, 2022 at 7 a.m.

 Rosehill Memorial Park was established in 1890 with a consideration price of $220.00 paid to John Wood for the first acres.
 The oldest gravesite, recorded on September 22, 1888 for Reverend J. Henz, is in the St. Leo's section of the cemetery.

 The operation of the Park falls under the City of Minot's Public Works Division.
 Fees and regulations are set by City Council resolution each fall budget period.
-The superintendent, three full time equipment operators, and summer part time employees are responsible for lot sales, burials, landscaping and grounds maintenance on forty-five acres of developed cemetery grounds, office and equipment buildings, a chapel, a winter storage vault and numerous memorial monuments throughout the park.
+The superintendent, two full time equipment operators, one office and administrative specialist, and summer part time employees are responsible for lot sales, burials, landscaping and grounds maintenance on forty-five acres of developed cemetery grounds, office and equipment buildings, a chapel, a winter storage vault and numerous memorial monuments throughout the park.
 Three area monument companies provide markers and monuments at family request.
-Listed fees are current for 2015.